 - Juice of 1 lemon

 - 1. Quarter the strawberries or, if they’re especially large, cut them into smaller chunks.
-Place them in a non-reactive bowl, add the sugar and lemon juice, and toss them well.
-Cover and let them rest overnight in the fridge to draw out the berries’ juices.
+Place them in a nonreactive bowl, add the sugar and lemon juice, and toss well.
+Cover and toss the bowl in the fridge overnight to draw out the strawberries’ juices.

-- 2. The next day, drain off all the liquid from the strawberries into a large, heavy-bottomed jam pan or wide saucepan.
+- 2. The next day, strain all the liquid from the strawberries into a large, heavy-bottomed jam pan or wide saucepan.
 Add half the strawberries and bring to a boil.
-Lower the heat and simmer gently until the juices are thickened somewhat, about 15 minutes.
+Reduce the heat and simmer gently until the juices are thickened somewhat, about 15 minutes.
 Remove from the heat and let cool for at least 10 minutes.

-- 3. Transfer the strawberry mixture to the blender and purée until smooth or, if you prefer your jam quite chunky, pulse until the desired consistency.
+- 3. Transfer the strawberry mixture to the blender and purée until smooth or, if you prefer your jam rather chunky, pulse until the desired consistency.
 Return the mixture to the pan, add the rest of the strawberries, and return to a boil.
 Reduce the heat to low and simmer gently for 10 to 15 minutes more.
 To test if the jam is ready, drop a heaping teaspoonful onto a plate and tilt the plate a little.
-The jam should not run off but rather cling to the plate and slowly glide down.
-If the jam isn’t ready, put it back on the heat for a while.
-It should be a lovely red hue and look quite sticky.
+The jam is done when it’s a lovely red hue, looks quite sticky, and doesn’t run off the plate but rather clings to it and slowly glides down the plate.
+If the jam isn’t ready, put it back on the heat for a while and test it again.

 - 4. Spoon the jam into small jars and refrigerate for up to a couple weeks or spoon it into resealable plastic containers and freeze.
-You cannot leave this jam on the shelf since it has not been canned using a traditional water bath.
+You cannot leave this jam on the shelf since it has not been canned using a traditional water bath, but this makes a small batch, so you shouldn’t have any problems getting through it.

 - Raspberry Jam